Skip to main content

 Dexter Nova Alliance is led by local Nova Scotia companies Dexter Construction and Nova Construction, with BBGI as an equity partner.

-How much will it cost?
+How much did it cost?

-Will local contractors be used?
+Were local contractors used?

-What is the status of the project?
+What is the current status of the project?

 Was an Environmental Assessment conducted for the highway expansion?